-A walkover survey was conducted at the proposed location of the waste water treatment works and the three proposed routes of the outfall pipe to supplement the DBA.
-The walkover survey was undertaken to identify any new archaeological features on the ground and accurately map and describe them on GAT pro-formas.
+A walkover survey was conducted at the proposed location of the WwTW and environs to supplement the DBA.
+The walkover survey was undertaken to identify any new archaeological features on the ground and accurately map and describe them on GAT proformas.
 The sites have been added to a gazetteer and their relative importance defined.
 The potential for sub-surface archaeology has been estimated and defined.

-The walkover surveys were documented using GAT pro-formas.
+The walkover survey was documented using GAT pro-formas.
 Photographic images were taken using a digital SLR (Nikon D31000) camera set to maximum resolution (4608 x 3072; 14.1 effective megapixels) in RAW format and were converted to TIFF for archiving in accordance with Guidelines for digital archives (Royal Commission on Ancient and Historic Monuments of Wales, 2015).
-A total of 97 images were taken (archive reference: G2563_001 to G2563_097; cf. Appendix II).
+A total of 16 images were taken (archive reference: G2563_001 to G2563_016; cf. Appendix II).